-Children under 11 must be accompanied by a responsible adult on the Ice Rink, Star Flyer and Drop Tower.
+Children under 11 must be accompanied by a responsible adult on the Star Flyer.
 Children under 13 must be accompanied on the Big Wheel.
 Please note that some rides also have height and weight restrictions.

-Children riding on the Santa Train, Carousel, Balloon Ride, Helter Skelter, Reindeer Ride, Race-a-Rama and Rollercoaster who are under 1 metre tall must be accompanied by a responsible adult, who may ride for free.
-Children can ride unaccompanied on the Crazy Cars ride, however must be supervised at all times by a responsible adult.
-This ride is not suitable for adults.
+Children riding on the Santa Train, Carousel, Balloon Ride, Helter Skelter, Reindeer Ride, Race-a-Rama and Rollercoaster who are under 1 metre tall must be accompanied by a responsible adult.

-Children under 2 years will not need a ticket for the Spiegeltent or Big Wheel if they do not occupy a seat (where they sit on an adult’s lap).
-Should your little one prefer a seat, this will need to be purchased.
+Children under 2 years will not need a ticket for the Big Wheel if they do not occupy a seat (where they sit on an adult’s lap).
+Should your little one prefers a seat, this will need to be purchased.

-Concession ticket prices are available to concession card holders and under 16s.
+Concession ticket prices are available to concession card holders (registered unemployed, 60 and overs and students) and under 16s.

 Free tickets are available for personal assistants.
 Please call the box office directly on 0131 510 0395